-To create a snapshot of the data in an existing master database, use the mysqldump tool.
-Once the data dump has been completed, import this data into the slave before starting the replication process.
+To create a snapshot of the data in an existing source, use the mysqldump tool.
+Once the data dump has been completed, import this data into the replica before starting the replication process.

 The following example dumps all databases to a file named